rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

-### Maximalists are the intrinsic value
+### Maximalism is intrinsic value

 The durability of any monetary asset depends on a sustainable demand.
-This is why people are intuitively concerned with "implicit value" on any speculative investment.
+This is why people are intuitively concerned with "intrinsic value" on any speculative investment.
-The very existence of Bitcoin maximalists means that Bitcoin has *defacto* implicit value and is already money
+The very existence of Bitcoin maximalists means that Bitcoin has *defacto* intrinsic value and is *already* money
  (the hardest money to ever exist), albeit to a small subset of the population.
 Ultimately,